+Fig. 4.
+Decoder problem: encoding/decoding of different devices (left); encoding/decoding on same device (right).

 Objective performance

 The summary of objective performance results is show in Table 1.
 VVC is set as anchor.
 19 camera captured images from hidden test set are included into the averaging.